mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 The MedPerf client will first automatically run a compatibility test between the MLCubes using the demo dataset.
 If the test is successful, the benchmark will be submitted along with the compatibility test results.

 !!! note
-    The benchmark will stay inactive until the MedPerf admin approves your submission.
+    The benchmark will stay inactive until the MedPerf server admin approves your submission.

 That's it!
 You can check your benchmark's server UID by running: